hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4378

-Then why there are not sent down upon him bracelets of gold or come with him angels to support him?”
+Then why are there not sent down upon him bracelets of gold or come with him angels to support him?”

 # 4379

-Thus he made fool of his people and they obeyed him.
+Thus he made a fool of his people and they obeyed him.
 They were indeed a wicked people.

 # 4380